MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 > [!NOTE]
 > Settings are crtical to launch your app, so ensure to follow the steps as suggested.
 If you have issues launching and saving the controls recheck the values.

-You can get the Group Id by creating a new team or use an existing team in Microsoft Teams to host your application and create settings variables .
+You can get the Group Id by creating a new team or use an existing team in Microsoft Teams to host your application and create settings variables.

 To create a new team, see [Create a team from scratch](https://support.microsoft.com/en-us/office/create-a-team-from-scratch-174adf5f-846b-4780-b765-de1a0a737e2b).

-Use the following instructions to retrieve the Group ID of your Teams team :
+Use the following instructions to retrieve the Group ID of your Teams team:

 1. Find your team in your teams list.